-- the election of (i) four Class II directors to hold office until the 2025 annual meeting and until their respective successors are duly elected and qualify and (ii) one Class III director to hold office until the 2023 annual meeting and until her successor is duly elected and qualifies; - ratification of the appointment of Ernst & Young LLP, or E&Y, as our independent registered public accounting firm for the year ending December 31, 2022; - a proposal to approve the BRT Apartments Corp.
-2022 Incentive Plan, which we refer to as the "Plan" or the "2022 Incentive Plan"; and - such other matters as may properly come before the meeting.
+- the election of three Class I directors, each to hold office until the 2027 annual meeting and until their respective successors are duly elected and qualify; - the ratification of the appointment of Ernst & Young LLP, which we refer to as "E&Y", as our independent registered public accounting firm for the year ending December 31, 2024; - the proposal to approve the BRT Apartments Corp.
+2024 Incentive Plan, which we refer to as the "Plan" or the "2024 Incentive Plan"; and - such other matters as may properly come before the meeting.